tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# PART IV — ANALYST WORKFLOW
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# PART VI — OPERATIONAL NSM

 ---

-## 🔟 The NSM Process
+## 1️⃣1️⃣ Building an NSM Program

-1. Collect data
-2. Normalize data
-3. Analyze
-4. Escalate
-5. Investigate
-6. Improve detection
+You need:

+* Sensors
+* Storage
+* Analysts
+* Escalation paths
+* Documentation
+* Continuous tuning

-This is iterative and continuous.
+This is organizational, not just technical.

 ---

-## Investigation Strategy

-When investigating:

-### Step 1 — What happened?

-### Step 2 — How did it happen?

-### Step 3 — What systems affected?

-### Step 4 — What data touched?

-### Step 5 — Is attacker still active?
-"
+## 1️⃣2️⃣ SOC Culture

+Important principles:

+* No blame culture
+* Evidence-based conclusions
+* Document everything
+* Track metrics
+* Learn from incidents

+This overlaps strongly with:

+* SRE postmortems
+* DevOps retrospectives"
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please